diasjorge/redmine-cli/README.md

     redmine list --status new --std_output | xargs redmine update --asigned_to me --status 3 -l
     \# Note that the last argument of the update command must be -l

+  Interactively editing a ticket's fields

+    redmine edit --description 2
+    \# Your editor will pop up, and you can modify the field.
+The ticket will be updated when you save the file and exit the editor.